phanimahesh/getting-to-iit-delhi/README.md

 ### You said a BOOK. where can I get it?
 You can download the book in pdf, epub, and mobi formats from [leanpub][]

+#### Should I pay?
+Leanpub allows authors to sell books.
+Infact, that's what it is for.
+But don't worry.
+The book will be made available for zero cost once published.

+#### I'm interested in this book.
+Can you mail me when this gets published?
+On the [Leanpub page][leanpub], there is a form to fill out your name and email.
+Enter a pay amount of zero, optionally, share your email with me, and click 'Notify me when this is published.'

 ### I have a correction/update.
 What do I do?
 Feel free to mail me your patches, or send pull requests.